Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Discussion

-SQFA is a first step towards using information geometry for dimensionality reduction.
+SQFA is a first step towards using information geometry for dimensionality reduction (also see \cite{carter_information_2009,carter_information-geometric_2011,dwivedi_discriminant_2022}).
 Several questions and extensions remain open.
-For example, extending SQFA to non-Gaussian elliptic distributions, or even to the non-parametric case, using the non-parametric Fisher-Rao distance \citep{srivastava_riemannian_2007} are promising directions.
+For example, promising directions include extending SQFA to non-Gaussian elliptical distributions, or even to the non-parametric case, using the non-parametric Fisher-Rao distance \citep{srivastava_riemannian_2007}.
 Future work should also study under what circumstances maximizing the Fisher-Rao distance might be preferable to maximizing other measures of dissimilarity, such as the Hellinger distance.
-Finally, it should be straightforward to extend this framework to nonlinear feature learning, which should be explored in future work.
+Finally, it should be straightforward to extend this framework to nonlinear feature learning, a topic that will be explored in future work.